 Frequent diligent updating of your blog, web page or an online journal will help you remain focused on improving your typing speed and accuracy.
 This way you would also be making some good use of your time and giving you a productivity boost in the process.

-If you are not yet ready to get started on your blog, try to consider publishing articles on Medium and other such platforms to work on your thought processing, language, and typing speed.
+If you are not yet ready to get started on your blog, try to consider publishing articles on Medium (It’s one of the best blogging platforms) and other such platforms to work on your thought processing, language and typing speed.

 An essential part of improving any skill is through rigorous patience, persistence, and hard work.
 Do not expect anything to come easily and try to work your way towards it.
 Practice accurate typing often, and in no time you’ll see yourself typing lengthy pieces of articles in significantly lesser time.